My First Burning Man 2002 - A Virgin on the Playa

 As I walked the streets of the city people would call out and welcomed me into their camp.
 The first thing they would ask is if I needed anything.
 This happened over and over all week long.
 It was like THEY wanted to be the first to fill my needs.
 It really does produce a great vibe.

 There were very few boundaries around any of the camps.
 Only in one camp did I see signs on some tents that said "private".
-This single exception made the unwritten rule so obvious.
-Where else would you even think to put a private sign on a tent?
+This single exception served to accentuate the inverse.
+Where else would you even think to put a "private" sign on a tent?

 If people were in the tent and it was open, you were welcome.
 If they had what you needed, you probably got it.
 Thousands of people become your extended family all at once.
 Everyone was looking for ways to give you things.
 It really is like coming home.